pivotal/docs-tap/app-live-view/install.hbs.md

     You can edit the values to suit your project needs or leave the default values as is.

-    >**Note** Using the HTTP proxy either on 80 or 443 based on SSL config exposes the back-end service running on port 7000.
+    Using the HTTP proxy either on 80 or 443 based on SSL config exposes the back-end service running on port 7000.
 The connector connects to the back end on port 80/443 by default.
 Therefore, you are not required to explicitly configure the `port` field.

 3. Install the Application Live View connector package by running: